 Figure 7.
 Trends in On-Road Diesel Vehicle Emissions.

-In the top panel, the yellow shaded region represents CO_2 emissions from the bio-component (biodiesel and renewable diesel) of the diesel fuel blend.
-The orange line includes all GHG emissions from the fossil diesel component of the fuel blend, as well as the CH4 and N2O emissions from the bio-component of the fuel blend.
+In the top panel, the yellow shaded region represents $CO_2$ emissions from the biocomponent (biodiesel and renewable diesel) of the diesel fuel blend.
+The orange line includes all GHG emissions from the fossil diesel component of the fuel blend, as well as the $CH_4$ and $N_2O$ emissions from the bio-component of the fuel blend.
 "Total Sales of On-Road Diesel" includes diesel blends used in any types of vehicles, 97% of which are used in heavy duty vehicles.
 The color of a trend line matches the color of its corresponding vertical axes label.
 The bottom panel shows the percent of diesel blend that are biodiesel or renewable diesel.

 Emissions from transportation sources declined from 2007 to 2013, followed by four consecutive years of annual increases through 2017.
-Transportation emissions dropped by 1.5 MMTCO2e in 2018.
-Sales of gasoline fuel blend decreased more than 60 million gallons, while ethanol blending increased by 15 million gallons.
-Diesel fuel blend sales decreased 50 million gallons, while sale and blending of biodiesel and renewable diesel increased by more than 60 million gallons.
-Emissions from gasoline used in on-road passenger cars, trucks, and SUVs are 74 percent of the transportation inventory and had been the main driver of the increases between 2013 and 2017.
+Transportation emissions dropped by 1.5 MMTCO2e in 2018, and 3.5 MMTCO2e in 2019, continuing the decreasing trend.
+Emissions from gasoline used in on-road passenger cars, trucks, and SUVs are 78 percent of the transportation inventory and had been the main driver of the increases between 2013 and 2017.
+Sales and blending of biodiesel and renewable diesel increased by more than 96 million gallons from 2018 to 2019.
+Renewable diesel use increased significantly (up 61 percent from 2018), making diesel fuel bio-components (biodiesel and renewable) 27 percent of total on-road diesel sold in California in 2019.

 A combination of factors influences on-road transportation emissions.
-Regulations, improved fuel efficiency of the state's vehicle fleet, and higher market penetration of zero-emission vehicles can drive down consumption and emissions over time; but population growth, lower fuel prices, more consumer activity, and higher overall employment are factors that may increase fuel use.
+Fuel policies, improved fuel efficiency of the state's vehicle fleet, and higher market penetration of zero-emission vehicles can drive down consumption and emissions over time.
+As a result of California regulatory and incentive programs, the average fuel efficiency of passenger vehicles in 2019 was 23.8 miles per gallon, a 1.7 percent improvement over 2018; and new 2019 model year passenger vehicles are 10 percent more fuel efficient than 2012 model year vehicles.
+In addition, there were 567,000 zero-emission passenger vehicles (including battery electric vehicles, hydrogen fuel cell vehicles, and plug-in hybrid vehicles) in 2019 as compared to 454,000 in 2018.
 Biofuels such as ethanol, biodiesel, and renewable diesel displace fossil fuels and reduce the amount of fossil-based CO2 emissions released into the atmosphere.
-The percentages of biodiesel and renewable diesel in the total diesel blend have shown significant growth in recent years, growing from 0.5 percent in 2011 to 18.5 percent in 2018, due mostly to the implementation of the Low Carbon Fuel Standard.
+The percentages of biodiesel and renewable diesel in the total diesel blend have shown significant growth in recent years, growing from 0.5 percent in 2011, to 18.5 percent in 2018, and 27 percent in 2019, due mostly to the implementation of the Low Carbon Fuel Standard.
+Without biofuels, California tailpipe fossil CO2 would be 17 MMTCO2e higher in 2019.
+However, while progress around deployment of cleaner vehicle technology and fuels was significant, it was also dampened by continued increases in per capita vehicle miles travelled from passenger vehicles.